-Exhibit B Exhibit B - Surplus Items SURPLUS EQUIPMENT DESCRIPTION CONDITION OF ITEM Qty.
-Flagstone tile, mixed sizes Good, cannot use 1 pallet, 88 pcs Green Marble Tile, mixed sizes Good, cannot use 1 pallet, 24 pcs Red Marble tile, mixed sizes Good, cannot use 1 pallet, 88 pcs 18x18 Pocelain tile Good, cannot use 6 pallets, 724 pcs Large planters Good, cannot use 2 2002 Ford Think Neighbor electric cart Poor 1 1992 Ford F350 AirStair truck VERY OLD 1 2002 Ford F350 w/utilty bed POOR 1 2004 Lift a Lot APX16 DPL FAIR 1 Pre Condition unit from gate 35 POOR 1
+Exhibit B - Surplus Items SURPLUS EQUIPMENT DESCRIPTION CONDITION OF ITEM Qty.
+Flagstone tile, mixed sizes Good, cannot use 1 pallet, 88 pcs Green Marble Tile, mixed sizes Good, cannot use 1 pallet, 24 pcs Red Marble tile, mixed sizes Good, cannot use 1 pallet, 88 pcs 18x18 Pocelain tile Good, cannot use 6 pallets, 724 pcs Large planters Good, cannot use 2 2002 Ford Think Neighbor electric cart Poor 1 1992 Ford F350 AirStair truck VERY OLD 1 2002 Ford F350 w/utiity bed POOR 1 2004 Lift a Lot APX16 DPL FAIR 1 Pre Condition unit from gate 35 POOR 1

-Meeting Date: DECEMBER 17, 2015

-Subject:

 Reject the Claim of Malcom Davidson

-Recommendation:

-Adopt Resolution No. 2015-0127, rejecting the ne claim of Malcon n Davidson.
+Adopt Resolution No. 2015-0127, rejecting the claim of Malcom Davidson.

-Background/Justification:

 On November 2, 2015, Malcom Davidson filed a claim ("Attachment A") with the San Diego County Regional Airport Authority ("Authority") alleging that he sustained damages to his car as a result of temporary fencing falling on it in the parking lot in front of Terminal Two at San Diego International Airport.
 Davidson claims damages in the amount of \$750 to \$1,000 to repair his vehicle.

-On October 8, 2015, Davidson arrived at Sar car in the parking lot in front of Terminal Tw 2015, and noticed temporary fencing around maneuver around it to exit.
-He claims the net the vehicle closest to some downed fencing have been scratched by the fencing. o.
-He returned to his vehicle.
-He cla ext day he noticed San Diego on October 12, aimed he had to a scratch on the side of
+On October 8, 2015, Davidson arrived at San Diego International Airport and parked his car in the parking lot in front of Terminal Two.
+He returned to San Diego on October 12, 2015, and noticed temporary fencing around his vehicle.
+He claimed he had to maneuver around it to exit.
+He claims the next day he noticed a scratch on the side of the vehicle closest to some downed fencing in the airport parking lot.
+He believes it may have been scratched by the fencing.

 Davidson's claim should be denied.
-An invest dangerous or unsafe condition.
-There was no and the Authority was unable to conclude the knowledge of the incident. o longer any temp orary fencing in the area
+An investigation into the incident revealed no dangerous or unsafe condition.
+There was no longer any temporary fencing in the area and the Authority was unable to conclude that any employee was involved or had knowledge of the incident.

-Fiscal Impact:

-Not Applicable.

-Authority Strategies:

-This item supports one or more of the Author rity Strategies, as follows:
+This item supports one or more of the Authority Strategies, as follows:

-Community Customer Employ Strategy Strategy Strate ,